-Change to the audit measure for 2024 data year: No change.
-For 2023, the NNAP will additionally report mortality at 22 and 23 weeks gestational age, however this group will not be included in reporting against the improvement goal.
-From 2023, the NNAP will report mortality on 1 year epochs.
+- From 2023, the NNAP additionally reported mortality at 22 and 23 weeks gestational age, however this group will not be included in reporting against the improvement goal. - From 2023, the NNAP began reporting report mortality on 1 year epochs.
 Previously the NNAP reported three-year rolling epochs.